CANNABIS PRODUCTS: OIL

 Sublingual drops: A cannabis extract is combined with honey and administered via an eye dropper or plastic syringe, placing a drop of the substance under the tongue.
 It is then absorbed through the tissue in the mouth which is quicker than swallowing.

 When it comes to determining the most effective THC and CBD Pill product for you, strength is something that has to come into consideration.
 As most people who are taking cannabis orally are usually doing so to help with certain medical symptoms, not everyone wants to get high.
 Knowing the strength of THC and CBD if your chosen product can be the difference between finding relief and being uncomfortably high when it’s not appropriate.
-Always make sure your choice has clearly labeled THC and CBD percentages before you buy online.
+Always make sure your choice has clearly labelled THC and CBD percentages before you buy online.
 Not everyone has the same needs so no one formula fits all when it comes to cannabis.
 Here are a few of the most common ratios that are in use for oral Cannabis products:

 High THC: THC has been known to help deal with a number of symptoms and the most widely sought-after of those has been pain relief.
 Oral consumption has been found to be a better method of using Cannabis for pain relief due to better control of dosage and a more controlled release of THC over a longer period than traditional smoking.
 Additionally, a high THC formula will produce a high that when taken in the right setting is a great relief of stress and stress-related symptoms.